GNaveenkumar614/Generative_llm_project/hosted_llm/steps.md

 3.Installation steps\
    3.1 for Linux
    ```
    # to install the requirements or the sam can be installed manually
    bash pip3 install -r requirements.txt
+   # to declare API key and upgrade
    export GOOGLE_AI_STUDIO_API_KEY="<your_api_key_paste_here>"
    pip3 install --upgrade google-generativeai
+   #to run the python promt file
    python3 dockerfile_generator-gemini.py
    deactivate
    #after completion stop the venv